HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

      equivalentFeatures.SelfProduct(V1)

-This function will change a spherical harmonic tensor to a rotation equivariant embedding vector. e.g.
+This function will change a spherical harmonic tensor to a rotation invariance embedding vector.

+     equivalentFeatures.SelfProduct(V1,n,n2)

+For the Clebsch–Gordan (CG) product of any two shells in the V1 spherical harmonic tensor, only top n2  with smaller degree are selected and the maximum degree is n.

+     equivalentFeatures.SelfProductPairwise(V1,n,n2)

+The definition of n,n2 is the same as SelfProduct function.
+For the rotation-invariance embedding, both norm and pairwise product are considered.

+e.g.

     V1 =[1.0,0.0043477849927746155,0.0,0.9999905483381614,0.11];